postmanlabs/labs-docs/src/pages/docs/sending-requests/capturing-request-data/capturing-https-traffic.md

 ## Troubleshooting certificate issues

-If you are unable to correctly install the `postman-proxy-ca.crt` certificate, or if the certificate is not allowing you to capture traffic, try regenerating and reinstalling the certificate.
+If you are unable to correctly install the `postman-proxy-ca.crt` certificate, or if the certificate is not allowing you to capture traffic, regenerate and reinstall the certificate.

 1. Make sure you are running Postman version 9.1 or later.
 See [Updating Postman](/docs/getting-started/installation-and-updates/#updating-postman).
 1. On the computer where Postman is installed, delete the `/Postman/Proxy` folder.
 You can find the folder in the following location: